 The Security and Privacy group maintains a firm commitment to high quality research and education in cyber security.
 This includes not only pursuing each strand of intellectual endeavour separately, but ensuring that teaching is informed by up-to-date research and that research responds to the needs to raise the profile of security issues in computer science education.
 To achieve this, our researchers undertake work investigating the direct application of cyber security and privacy issues in teaching environments.
 For more information about our range of specific programmes, see education.

-Building on the Helios scheme, and its variant Belenios, we propose a new voting scheme, BeleniosRF, that offers both receipt-freeness and end-to-end veri ability.
+Building on the Helios scheme, and its variant Belenios, we propose a new voting scheme, BeleniosRF, that offers both receipt-freeness and end-to-end verifiability.
 It is receipt-free in a strong sense, meaning that even dishonest voters cannot prove how they voted.
-We provide a game-based deffnition of receipt-freeness for voting protocols with non-interactive ballot casting, which we name strong receipt-freeness (sRF).
+We provide a game-based definition of receipt-freeness for voting protocols with non-interactive ballot casting, which we name strong receipt-freeness (sRF).
 To our knowledge, sRF is the first game-based definition of receipt-freeness in the literature, and it has the merit of being particularly concise and simple.
 Built upon the Helios protocol, BeleniosRF inherits its simplicity and does not require any anti-coercion strategy from the voters.
 We implement BeleniosRF and show its feasibility on a number of platforms, including desktop computers and smartphones.

 This research was presented at ACM CCS 2016.